-But while you’re doing all this and grubbling about on your knees squinting at leaves, you have time.
-Time to watch the wildlife discovering a new haven – including the odd escapee from the butterfly dome.
-Time to look at and really appreciate the planting, from angles you wouldn’t get as a punter.
+But while you’re working in summer’s heat, grubbling about on your knees and squinting at leaves, you have time.
+Time to watch the wildlife discovering a new temporary haven – including the odd escapee from the butterfly dome.
+Time to look at, and really appreciate, the planting, from angles you will never see as a punter.
 The combinations on both Charlie and Freddie’s gardens are very different but both equally stunning.
 Both of them more than deserve the Silver Gilts they’ve been awarded.

 And there are the skips.
 There is a lot of waste at the show, to quite shocking levels, despite the RHS’s efforts to minimise it.
 On my first day I rescued a crate of lavenders, salvias and ferns for Epsom RDA.
 A tray of ammi majus was on top of the skip on my second day, and I know under it were at least 6 rolls of turf because I saw the person chucking them in.
 I took away about 150 square 3inch pots, and some massive planters on day three.
 Aside from pots & plants, there were lengths of timber, slates, pavers.
 This isn’t from show gardens as far as I can see.
 This is from the trade stands.
 In these cases they were all stands selling garden sculptures.
 It does make me angry and I wish there was more effort to have a better recycling scheme for the useful things – including plants – to reduce the landfill.
 If garden centres can do it, why not the big flower shows?